Discover all the tax services we offer

 Luckily, handling your taxes in Cambodia is relatively straightforward, as the country has a streamlined filing process and a simple tax rate for foreigners in Cambodia.
 Still, it never hurts to brush up.
 Doing so will help you stay in compliance with tax laws and may even enable you to save money the next time you file.

 With that in mind, here’s what you need to know about Cambodian taxes for US expats.
-You’ll familiarize yourself with some key points on expat taxes and walk away with a few pro tips you can use to reduce your tax liability.
+You’ll familiarize yourself with some critical points on expat taxes and walk away with a few pro tips you can use to reduce your tax liability.

 Some of the most notable deductions and credits include: